Scream Queen! Every Single Jamie Lee Curtis Horror Movie

 When the movie was first announced, Blumhouse CEO Jason Blum said Halloween is the biggest horror movie of all time and has influenced the company to make horror movies.
 The movie lived up to the hype and had the biggest opening for a slasher movie since Scream.
 As of 2021, it had grossed over $255 million worldwide.

 Halloween Kills finds Michael Myers alive after the events of Halloween (2018).
 While Laurie Strode (Jamie Lee Curtis) recovers at the hospital, the town of Haddonfield becomes enraged that Michael persists in stalking and killing people.
 The town rises up and hopes to make their motto “evil dies tonight” a self-fulfilling prophecy.

 Halloween Ends (2022)

-Jamie says she intends to get out of the horror genre once Laurie Strode’s story has been finished.
+Jamie says she intends to get out of the horror genre now that Laurie Strode’s story has been finished.
 She recently bought the rights to Sara Cunningham’s memoir and will be directing and starring in a movie about Cunningham’s organization @freemomhugs, which celebrates the LGBTQIA+ community and helps educate parents and families.
 Sara Cunningham gained recognition for the organization when she began volunteering to be a “stand in mom” at same-sex weddings for couples who are missing loved ones due to homophobia.
 The project is currently titled How We Sleep at Night: The Sara Cunningham Story.